Table of contents

 After a couple of months, I was still waiting for my son’s test results.
 I rang the Paediatric service, which was a moment of despair; but the paediatrician was on holiday.
 It was December, my auntie had just passed away.
 I was feeling empty and confused; however, continued to smile my way through Christmas.

 January approached, and I received a phone call, which I thought at last!, the paediatrician was going to give me the news.
 The paediatrician apologised for the delay in response and that she would arrange an appointment for us to sit down to talk.
 She followed this by saying not to worry, and to this I thought, ok, maybe he is autistic and that’s it?

 Oh no!
 Here it goes…

 The blood test results showed an abnormality: “Your son has a microduplication of chromosome 16p11.2”, which is a rare disorder.
 After this point, I had dropped to my knees because it felt as though the room was spinning and she was speaking an alien language to me.
 This moment felt like a surreal experience and as if I were dreaming.
 At four years old, my son was diagnosed with a rare chromosome disorder!

-Note: The contents in this post is based on personal experience.
+Disclaimer: The contents of this post is based on personal experience, and for information purposes.